20 Best Things to Do in Grand Teton National Park

 Distance: 3.8 miles / 6.1 km

-In my opinion, the String Lake Loop Trail is one of the best kid-friendly hikes in Grand Teton National Park.
+The first is distance, as the String Lake Loop Trail is notably much shorter than the 7.1-mile (11.4 km) loop around Jenny Lake, making it, in my opinion, one of the best kid-friendly day hikes in Grand Teton National Park!

 Read My Separate Post: String Lake Loop Trail

-Paddle Boarding on String Lake is one of the best ways to spend a hot summer day in Grand Teton National Park!
+Swimming and paddle boarding on String Lake is as old as pastimes get in Jackson, and it’s one of the best ways to spend a hot summer day in Grand Teton National Park!

-That being said, String Lake is extremely shallow, meaning that paddle boarding on the lake is generally considered to be much safer compared to some of the larger, colder, and deeper alpine lakes within the park.
+That said, String Lake is extremely shallow, meaning that paddle boarding on the lake is generally considered to be much safer compared to some of the larger, colder, and deeper alpine lakes at the base of the Teton Range.

 16. Jenny Lake Lodge & Cabins

-I say this because the accessibility of the lodge to Jenny Lake, a number of hiking trails, and all of the best things to do on this list easily make the Jenny Lake Lodge one of the best things to do within the park—especially if you’re interested in having a quieter stay compared to how busy the town of Jackson can be!
+That said, the Jenny Lake Lodge is easily the best place to stay in Grand Teton National Park, and I believe this because the accessibility of the lodge to Jenny Lake, a number of hiking trails, and all of the best things to do on this list easily make the Jenny Lake Lodge one of the best things to do within the park—especially if you’re interested in having a quieter stay away from the business of nearby Jackson!

 17. Phelps Lake Loop Trail